Tasarinan/editor-framework/README.md

 [Install](https://github.com/fireball-x/editor-framework#install) |
 [Features](https://github.com/fireball-x/editor-framework#features)

-The `Editor Framework` lets you easily write professional IDE like desktop tools just in HTML5 and io.js.
+Editor Framework gives you power to easily write professional multi-panel desktop software in HTML5 and io.js.

-The Framework is based on top of [Electron](http://github.com/atom/electron) and [Polymer](http://github.com/polymer/polymer).
+The framework is based on top of [Electron](http://github.com/atom/electron) and [Polymer](http://github.com/polymer/polymer).
-It is heavily designed with the Electron's main and renderer process architecture.
+It is designed conforming to Electron's main and renderer process architecture.
-To make multiple window communicate easily, `Editor Framework` extends the Ipc API provided from Electron, make it easily to send and recieve callback amongs main and renderers process.
+To make multiple window communicate easily, Editor Framework extends Electron's Ipc message API, making it easier to send and receive callback between main and renderer processes.

-It is designed for fully extends.
-In the core-level ( main process ), we doing this by introduce a package management module and several register API.
-User can load or unload packages lively without close or restart the app.
-In the page-level ( renderer process ), we use HTML5 Web-Component standards and includes the Polymer solution by default.
-User can extends the widgets and panels, then refresh the page apply your changes.
+It is designed for fully extendibility.
+In the core-level ( main process ), we fulfill this by introducing a package management module and several register API.
+User can load or unload packages on the fly without close or restart the app.
+In the page-level ( renderer process ), we use HTML5 Web-Component standards and include the Polymer solution by default.
+User can extends the widgets and panels, then refresh the page to apply the changes.

 ## Install